moby/moby/docs/sources/reference/commandline/cli.rst

 To set the DNS server for all Docker containers, use ``docker -d --dns 8.8.8.8``.

-To set the a DNS search domain for all Docker containers, use ``docker -d --dns-search example.com``.
+To set the DNS search domain for all Docker containers, use ``docker -d --dns-search example.com``.

 To run the daemon with debug output, use ``docker -d -D``.